YINI-lang/yini-parser-typescript/README.md

 - Built for both **JavaScript and TypeScript**.
 - **Supports strict/lenient modes**, and all major data types.
 - Both **human-friendly**, and **machine-friendly**.
+- Want the full syntax reference?
+See the [YINI Specification](https://github.com/YINI-lang/YINI-spec).

 ---